abao1999/Mutual-Information/README.md

-# Estimate KL Divergence and Mutual Information
+# KL Divergence Neural Estimator
 new and improved (hopefully)!